Buckeye Brownies

 3. CHOCOLATE TOPPING.
 I wouldn’t quite consider this a chocolate ganache, since we use butter rather than cream.
 It’s more like a frosting.

-How to freeze?
+FREEZE.
 Once the brownies have cooled completely, cut them into squares.
-Flash freeze them by placing the individual brownies on a cookie sheet in freezer for 1-2 hours or until they have hardened.
+Flash-freeze them by placing the individual brownies on a cookie sheet in the freezer for 1-2 hours or until they have hardened.
 Once hardened, wrap each square tightly in plastic wrap, then aluminum foil.

 Place them in an airtight freezer bag or container for up to 3 months.